JoshOrndorff/recipes/text/off-chain-workers/transactions.md

 		Some((call, (address, signature, extra)))
 	}
 }

-// ...snip
 ```

-The overall goal is to execute the following:
+The overall goal is to perform the following:

--   Sign the `call` and `extra`, also called 'signed extension'
+- Signing the on-chain `call` and `extra` payload of the call.
+This together is called the signature.
--   Making the call (`call`, which includes the call paramters) and passing the sender `address`,
-    signature of the data `signature`, and ensuring its signed extension `extra` on-chain as a transaction.
+- Finally returning the on-chain `call`, the account/address making the signature, the signature
+itself, and the `extra` payload.

-`SignedExtra` data type will be defined later in the runtime.
+The `SignedExtra` data type used above is defined later in our runtime.

 src:
 [`runtimes/ocw-runtime/src/lib.rs`](https://github.com/substrate-developer-hub/recipes/tree/master/runtimes/ocw-runtime/src/lib.rs)